Pawz-bit/Pawz-bit/README.md

    • " I tend to copy other peoples typing quirks ,  or even copy how they type in general. i dont MEAN to do this on puropse to annoy others. its just how i show my appreciation towards you .

+• do NOT cover me at all unless friends . (unless you C+H w me.)

    𓂃　 !! <3 　_